-Authorised IB World School
+Authorised International Baccalaureate World School

 After identifying the need to find a curriculum framework which would best meet the needs of our students at St Andrews Lutheran College, we commenced the implementation of the International Baccalaureate Primary Years Programme in 2004, becoming endorsed in 2008.
 The following information provided will give a brief overview of the PYP and how the College ‘makes it happen.’